What Are Pet-Proof Blinds?

 - Interior window shutters are incredibly sturdy and can look gorgeous.
 They even work on French doors.

-On the other hand, bamboo shades aren’t a great choice for cat-proof blinds.
+On the other hand, natural woven or bamboo shades aren’t a great choice for cat-proof blinds.
 They tend to look like hanging scratching pads to cats.
 They often have dangling cords, which are perfect for attacking.
-They also aren’t the sturdiest of all choices, so if you’re going to combine them with pets, choose wisely.
+If you’re going to combine them with pets, choose wisely.
+Certain materials may be a better fit and look less like Fluffy’s claw-sharpening station.

 Dog-Proof and Cat-Proof Curtains & Draperies